-Upon receipt of a SOAP message that is targeted to multiple roles (as indicated by the SOAP 1.2 role attribute) the corresponding filter-pipelines are cascaded so that the appropriate functions are performed.
+Upon receipt of a SOAP message that is targeted to multiple roles (as indicated by the SOAP 1.2 role attribute) the corresponding Filter-Pipelines are cascaded so that the appropriate functions are performed.
 The SOAP message is first parsed to determine the roles that need to be performed.
 Next, we check to see if there are any pipelines registered for a specific role.
 The scheme allows developers to develop their own Filters and Filter-Pipelines and target them for specialized roles.
-For example, a developer may wish to develop a filter that performs message transformations between the competing notification specifications: WS-Eventing and WS-Notification.
+For e.g. in some cases a developer may wish to develop a Filter that performs message transformations between the competing notification specifications: WS-Eventing and WS-Notification.
 By providing an extensible framework for the creation of Filters and the registration of roles sophisticated applications can be built.